dotnet/runtime/src/mono/wasm/features.md

 ## MIME types

-Are `Content-Type` HTTP headers which tell the browser about the type of downloaded asset.
+`Content-Type` HTTP headers tell the browser about the type of each downloaded asset.
 They are necessary for correct and fast processing by the browser, but also by various caches and proxies.

 HTTP headers are sent by your HTTP server or proxy, which need to be properly configured.
+If not set correctly, your application may load slowly or even fail to start.

 | file extension  | Content-Type |
 |---|---|